 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best STEM: Snap Circuits Jr. SC-100 Electronics Discovery Kit
+Best STEM: Snap Circuits Jr. Electronics Exploration Kit

 STEM (science, technology, engineering, and math) skills are invaluable to school-age children as these subjects help them excel in high school and beyond.
 If you know an 8-year-old girl who’s interested in any of these, the Snap Circuits Jr. SC-100 Electronics Discovery Kit makes for an amazing educational toy.

-The kit is appropriate for children ages 7 and up, as it lets them get hands-on experience designing and building real electrical circuits.
+The kit is a great gift for an 8-year-old girl, as it lets them get hands-on experience designing and building real electrical circuits.
 Thanks to the cool snap-together pieces, there are no tools required.
 Instead, kids get to design circuits with the 30 included parts, working to achieve goals such as lighting a bulb or powering a siren.
 As they complete each project, children will learn about electricity, all while having a blast!

 Snap Circuits Jr. has more than 5,000 glowing reviews from parents who say it's a wonderful educational kit for children.
 While the product is entertaining for everyone, regardless of gender, it definitely makes a perfect gift for a curious 8-year-old girl.

 Best for Entire Family: Melissa & Doug Suspend Family Game

 If you're looking for a moderately priced yet incredibly fun toy for an 8-year-old girl, you should definitely consider the Melissa & Doug Suspend Family Game.
 This entertaining balance game can be played with a group or alone and will provide hours of entertainment for school-age children.